Table of Contents

 Monad, we can write code that manipulates files

-notation, without caring what monad it will
+using normal do notation, without caring what monad it will

 finally execute in.